HoshinoTouko/QUICPresentation/[Paper] The QUIC Transport Protocol- Design and Internet-Scale Deployment.md

 Applications commonly multiplex units of data within TCP’s single bytestream abstraction.
 To avoid head-of-line blocking due to TCP’s sequential delivery, QUIC supports multiple streams within a connection, ensuring that a lost UDP packet only impacts those streams whose data was carried in that packet.

+**Relations between Stream ID, Offset and Packet Number.**

+For each stream contains a **Stream ID** and frames.
+If a packet including frames lost, the sender will retransmit this packet with a increased **Packet ID** but let frame's **Stream ID and Offset** unchanged. **(Increased packet id and still stream offset when retransmitting contributed to accurate RTT estimation)**

 # Authentication and Encryption

 ### Cryptography